Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 instance.setTimelinePosition(2000);
 ```

-Snapshots are events to FMOD, so the same calls play them. `PlaySound(FmodSnapshots.Underwater)` applies the snapshot until you stop and release the handle, and `PlaySoundOneShot` applies a snapshot with a timeline that ends on its own.
+Snapshots are events to FMOD, so these calls accept them too.
+The [Snapshots](#snapshots) section covers the calls made for them.

 `PlaySound` returns `FmodSound.NULL` when FMOD cannot create the event, and logs a warning that names the path.
 Every method on a null handle is a safe no-op, so a mistyped path degrades to silence.
 See [Handles and results](handles-and-results.md).